KodiComponents/module-userguide/src/guide/laravel/requests.md

 <a name="basic-request-information"></a>
 ### Basic Request Information

-The `Illuminate\Http\Request` instance provides a variety of methods for examining the HTTP request for your application.
-The Laravel `Illuminate\Http\Request` extends the `Symfony\Component\HttpFoundation\Request` class.
+The `Illuminate\Http\Request` instance provides a variety of methods for examining the HTTP request for your application and extends the `Symfony\Component\HttpFoundation\Request` class.
 Here are a few more of the useful methods available on this class:

 #### Retrieving The Request URI